Argentina Flag

 Tax on Personal Assets (Impuesto sobre los bienes personales)

-Aside from income tax, non-residents pay personal assets tax to the national government on their assets owned in Argentina, except on urban properties used to generate profits.
-The standard rate for non-residents is 1.25%.
+Aside from income tax, nonresidents pay personal assets tax to the national government on their assets owned in Argentina, except on urban properties used to generate profits.
+The tax on personal assets is levied at Residents are liable to pay this tax on their net wealth, and the tax on personal assets is levied at progressive rates, from 0.25% to 0.75%.

 Business Net Worth Tax (Impuesto a la ganancia minima presunta)